 Enter full pathname of shell or RETURN for /bin/sh:

-Run the mount command again to mount the flash directory.
+Run the following command to mount the flash directory:

 Pressing Delete during the POST process displays the appliance’s BIOS settings.

 Activate the Exit page of the BIOS settings.

 Select the Load Optimal Defaults option.
 The Load Optimal Settings message box appears.